 If the pilot flies no lower than this height they will not hit any obstacle along that route.

-For pilots that don’t fly common routes, or are heading off the route, they can look on their aviation chart and find the highest obstacle in that area and apply their company clearance limits to that.
+For pilots that don’t fly common routes, or are heading off the route, they can look at their aviation chart and find the highest obstacle in that area and apply their company clearance limits to that.

 Take this chart for example: